Carpobrotus edulis: Chemistry

 C. edulis contains rutin, neohesperidin, hyperoside, catechin and ferulic acid; these contribute to the antibacterial properties of the plant.
 It also contains procyanidins and propelargonidins.

 Similar species

-The species is easily confused with its close relatives, including the more diminutive and less aggressive Carpobrotus chilensis (sea fig), with which it hybridizes readily.
-C. edulis can, however, be distinguished from most of its relatives by the size and yellow colour of its flowers.
-The smaller flowers of C. chilensis, 3.8 to 6.4 cm in diameter, are deep magenta.
+C. edulis can be distinguished from most of its close relatives by the size and yellow colour of its flowers.
+The smaller flowers of C. chilensis, with which it hybridizes readily, are 3.8 to 6.4 cm in diameter and deep magenta.

 Taxonomy

-The species is a member of the fig-marigold family, Aizoaceae, one of about 30 species in the genus Carpobrotus.
-It was previously classified in Mesembryanthemum and is sometimes referred to as M. edule.
+The species was first described as Mesembryanthemum edule by Carl Linnaeus in 1759.
+It was transferred to the genus Carpobrotus by Nicholas Edward Brown in 1926.
+It is the type species of the genus.